 The cheapest coverage isn’t always the best choice.
 We found options as low as $5 per month but price-leader plans may not provide enough value and don’t always accomplish the goal of making vision care costs affordable and predictable.
 It’s easy to underspend or overspend on supplemental coverage like vision insurance.

 Often, the best value is somewhere in the middle, but it’s important to check the details of each plan to be sure it meets your needs.
+Some vision plans could be tied to your dental plan, but for the most part, your vision coverage will remain separate.
 A vision insurance plan that focuses on annual exams and annual coverage for new frames and lenses provides better protection.

 Frequently Asked Questions